 The strange vibrations, optical illusions, and depressed feelings were due to infrasound, and had given the laboratory the reputation of being haunted.
 But it was all because of a vibrating fan.

-Anyway, is infrasound an explanation for all ghosts sightings and all supernatural activity?
+Anyway, is infrasound an explanation for all ghosts sightings and supernatural activity?
 Of course not.
-But if you ask me, the fact that low-frequency sound can affect humans in such a way is extraordinary in and of itself.
+The infrasound connection is ultimately just a theory.
+But if you ask me, the fact that low-frequency sound can affect humans in various ways is extraordinary in and of itself.